With various new venues in the pipeline, we believe Edinburgh's music scene is about to hit an upward curve over the next 5-10 years.

-As a boutique music promoter for Edinburgh, we'll stage some eclectic music events across the city.
+As a start-up boutique music promoter for Edinburgh, we'll stage some eclectic music events across the city.
 We'll also curate and programme interesting music experiences for others.

 Music and mental health